-- 2.2.
-The 2021 census recorded a population of 7558, an increase of 261 or 3.57%, about half the average for the District of Newark and Sherwood.
-207 properties have been built since 2013 giving a total of approximately 3392 dwellings.
-(AECOM Housing needs assessment) - 2.3.
-The 2011 census data showed Southwell to have a higher -than -average ageing population 20.98% of people being aged between 65-84, compared to England overall where 14.11% of people were in that age range.
-The percentage of the population between the ages of 25-44 (17.25%) in Southwell was 10% less than the average for England.
+2.2.
+The 2021 census recorded a population of 7,558, an increase of 261 or 3.57% since the 2011 census, about half the average for the District of Newark and Sherwood.
+207 properties have been built since 2013 giving a total of approximately 3,392 dwellings.
+(AECOM Housing needs assessment).

+- 2.3.
+The 2021 census data shows Southwell to have a higher than average higher-than-average ageing population 25% of people being aged between 65-84, compared to England overall where 14.11% of people were in that age range.
+This is an increase of 4% and 1.9% respectively.
+The percentage of the population between the ages of 25-44 (14.4, down from 17.25%) in Southwell was 12.2% less than the average for England.
 It was predicted that over the plan period the number of residents above the age of retirement would continue to grow while other age categories would remain stable.
-For Newark and Sherwood District as a whole, they show that there has been an increase of 26.7% in people aged 65 years and over, an increase of 2.9% in people aged 15 to 64 years, and an increase of 1.3% in children aged under 15 years. - 2.4.
-Finally, 97% of residents were of white ethnicity, with other ethnicities making up a very small proportion of the population. - 2.5.
+The former has proved to be correct. - 2.4.
+Finally, 95.9% of residents were of white ethnicity, down from 97% in 2011 Other ethnicities still make up a very small proportion of the population. - 2.5.
 According to the 2011 census data, life expectancy for residents of Southwell, as measured over the period 2008-2012, was 81.2 years for males, in comparison to England's average of 78.3 years in 2011.
 Life expectancy for females in Southwell was also 4% higher than England's average, with an average expectancy of 86.6 years.
-Good health was highlighted again in the 2011 census when 50% of residents assessed their own health as 'very good', marginally higher than the national average.

-2.6.
-The percentage of people actively seeking employment in Southwell in 2011 was 1.59% which was considerably lower than the national average of 3.35%, showing that Southwell was, on the whole, economically prosperous.
-However, youth unemployment was highlighted as an issue from the 2011 figures, which showed a rate of 30.64%, 5% higher than England's average.
-In 2011, the highest proportion of people were employed as managers, senior officials and within other professional occupations.
-The occupation types varied throughout the parish; in the east ward 22.01% of people were employed in managerial and senior positions compared to only 16.35% in the north ward.
-However, both areas registered as higher than the national average in this respect.
+Good health was highlighted again in the 2021 census when 48.9% of residents assessed their own health as 'very good', marginally higher than the national average.
+At the time of writing there are no new published figures for life expectancy for Southwell. - 2.6.
+The percentage of people actively seeking employment in Southwell in 2021 was 2.2%, up from 1.59% which was considerably lower than the national average of 3.5%, showing that Southwell was, on the whole, economically prosperous.
+12% of the population are full time students compared with England at 7.7%.
+In 2021, 42.7% of people were employed as in higher or lower managerial, administrative or professional occupations (England 33.1%).
+No figures are available for individual wards.